Bhagavad Gita Chapter 14 Verse 18 Meaning

 What is the main idea of Bhagavad Gita 14.18?

+The Gita addresses liberation with characteristic directness here.
 Those seated in Sattva ascend; those of Rajasic nature dwell in the middle; and those of Tamasic nature, abiding in the function of the lowest Guna, descend.
-This verse emphasizes three gunas with clarity and purpose.
+Within the broader arc of Chapter 14, this verse builds on Krishna's...

 How can I apply Bhagavad Gita 14.18 in daily life?